 Most people can use IUDs safely, but there are some conditions that make side effects or complications more likely.
 Talk to your nurse or doctor to find out if IUDs are safe for you.

-have or might have an STD or other pelvic infection
+have certain STDs or pelvic infection

 think you might be pregnant

 have cervical cancer that hasn't been treated

 have vaginal bleeding that’s not your period

 have had a pelvic infection after either childbirth or an abortion in the past 3 months